syler11/ms1-gym/README.md

 ### **Design Choices:**
 Design choices were made to have high usability of website.
-E.g. Classes were structured in table form as usually expected for such information.
+Classes were structured in table form as usually expected for such information.
 Membership choices were categorized to address all age groups.

 ### **Colors:**
-**Background colors**
+**Background colours**
 * #e35b17 RGB(227, 91, 23)
 * ##7d7d7d RGB(125, 125, 125)

-**Font color**
+**Font colours**
 * #fafafa for dark background
-* #fff for light backgroud
+* #fff for light background

 ### **Fonts:**
-My font family choice is “Montserrat” with Sans Serif as a fall back what was taken from [Google Font](https://fonts.google.com/specimen/Montserrat?query=mon&preview.text_type=custom)
+My font family choice is “Montserrat” with Sans Serif as a fall back what was taken from [Google Font](https://fonts.google.com/specimen/Montserrat?query=mon&preview.text_type=custom).

 ### **Structure:**
 The website consists of 5 separated pages namely index.html, about.html, membership.html, classes.html and contact.html.